STEPS-DAILY MAINS ANSWER WRITING PRACTICE COURSE

-“STEPS” – Stay on Track & Enrich your Preparation; is a daily based answer writing course for UPSC Mains examination, which not only helps to improve the answer writing skills but also focus on strong concept building, Vocabulary improvement, Time management skills in Mains exam to attempt more and more questions.
+“STEPS” – Stay on Track & Enrich your Preparation; is a daily based answer writing course for UPSC Mains examination, which not only helps to improve the answer writing skills but also focuses on strong concept building, vocabulary improvement, time management skills in Mains exam to attempt more and more questions.

-Core Idea of STEPS – Daily IAS Mains Answer Writing…
+Core Ideas of STEPS Daily IAS Mains Answer Writing are: –

-- To develop the confidence level of the aspirant by covering the syllabus through writing.
+- To develop the confidence level of aspirants by covering the syllabus through writing.

-- To develop a comprehensive approach of writing by GS Paper wise writing approach.
+- To develop a comprehensive approach of writing GS Paper answers in the prescribed manner.

 - To develop a mock paper attempting aptitude.

-- To conclude all GS paper through essay writing by the end of the week.
+- To conclude all GS papers through essay writing by the end of the week.

-- To help aspirant develop the balance between static and current affairs in their answer.
+- To help aspirants develop the balance between static and current affairs in their answer.

 - To develop a problem-solving attitude in an aspirant.

-This course is uniquely designed to make aspirant ready for Mock Tests and the real pattern of UPSC Mains Examination.
-This course covers all General Studies papers and has a special day for current affairs and essay writing.
+This course is uniquely designed to make aspirants ready for Mock Tests and the real pattern of UPSC Mains Examination.
+This course covers all General Studies papers and has special days reserved for current affairs and essay writing.

 The key focus of the STEPS – Daily Mains Answer Writing Programme is to make you capable of handling various subjects in one go (almost works like Mini Mock tests).
 The course helps you to revise the syllabus and to stay in touch with the whole comprehensive syllabus throughout the week.